MicronOxford/SIMcheck/README.md

         - channel order: RGB vs. BGR
         - for ELYRA reconstructed .czi, discard WF and decon-WF?
         - progress bar for FPJ plugin (& others?)
-        - for Rec data, auto-scale if data has >16-bit values
         - tidy raw FPJ & add target overlay & hide by default
         - try to find a more robust bleach estimation procedure (CIP)
         - MCM: add note to overlay where saturated pixels present?